 All materials, such as tools and equipment, will be provided at no additional cost.
 Students are required to bring a small notebook and pen to class and are expected to take notes throughout.
 Course handouts and study guide will also be provided to each student.

-Each class is 2 hours.
-One class will be held once a week over 4 consecutive weeks.
-The total time required is 8 hours.
+Each class is 3 hours.
+There will be a total of two classes.
+The total time required is 6 hours.

 All course schedules are subject to change.